 - Historical industrial use of the area was extremely detrimental to the environment, but relentless and continual restoration and Superfund cleanup has been successful.

 I’ve lived in other port cities, so I wasn’t surprised by the facts and figures that underscored the economic engine the Duwamish represents to our region.
-But I was surprised by the commitment by the Port and its stakeholders to reduce the area’s environmental footprint, grow jobs and become the greenest port in the country by following these strategies:
+But I was surprised by the commitment by the Port and its stakeholders to reduce the area’s environmental footprint, grow jobs and become the greenest port in the country by following these strategies: this web page

 - Conserve energy and increase use of renewables